linderkm/sql-challenge/README.md

 ---------------------------------
 # Sections
+- All files for this challenge are included in the employeeSQL folder.

 - An entity relationship diagram ('ERD.png') is included to satisfy the Data Modeling (10pts) requirement.
 'QuickDBD-exports.sql' is also included in the folder, as an ERD schema file exported from http://www.quickdatabasediagrams.com (used to generate ERD).